prjctg/prjctg.github.io-src/content/docs/developer/full-docs/module-collection.md

 # Module Collections

-In Project G, a **module collection** is a grouping of one or more modules or even other module collections.
+In Anı⃰mr, a **module collection** is a grouping of one or more modules or even other module collections.
 It serves to organize and define the layout of these modules while also managing event routing within the collection.

 ## Structure of a Module Collection